manfredimiraula/manfredimiraula.com/_posts/2020-09-28-becoming-a-sql-database-administrator.markdown

 ---

-**Do you want to become 14x faster at managing your data pipeline and data wrangling operations?
-Then read along to learn how to setup a SQL database on your local machine using Postgres and psql!**

-Eveyrhting starts for a reason...I was playing around with some messy data that I wanted to tame for a personal data science project.
+Eveyrthing starts for a reason...I was playing around with some messy data that I wanted to tame for a personal data science project.
 I automatically, without thinking, imported the data in Python.

 I got bored.
 Python is not the elective language to clean and manage data.
 Personally, I have experience and I'm comfortable using SQL which is my go-to language to manage clean and wrangle data.
-SQL has the advantage of being extremely efficient and fast when it comes to do transformation and pre-exploratory data analysis, or pre-EDA.
+SQL has the advantage of being extremely efficient in transforming operations and pre-exploratory data analysis.

 **What are the advantages to manipulate data with SQL versus Python?**
 I recently came across an [article][article] that compared SQL and Python for ETL transformations.
 The small test found SQL being able to be up to 14.5x faster in data processing and data transformation.